 Tips for booking a Salar de Uyuni tour

-Tours booked in Bolivia are cheaper, too.
-Chile is one of the most expensive countries in South America, and companies charge more.
+Tours booked in Bolivia are typically the cheapest.
+Chile is one of the most expensive countries in South America, and companies there charge more.

 While it can be tempting to go with the cheapest option, it’s important to take safety into account.
 Some companies cut corners in order to compete on price, and there have been cases of fatal 4×4 accidents on Salar de Uyuni as a result of poor safety standards.
 Check out the company’s safety record and procedures before booking.